Lord of the Rings anime movie gets a release date – but it's a long way off

 Analysis: Rohan stands alone

-Exciting though it may be to receive this release date confirmation, The Lord of the Rings: War of the Rohirrim won't be tied to either live-action project that precede it.
+Exciting though it may be to receive this release date confirmation, The Lord of the Rings: War of the Rohirrim won't be tied to either preceding live-action project.

 Warner Bros’ anime doesn’t take place in the same timeline as Jackson’s movies, nor Amazon’s upcoming The Rings of Power series.
 Instead, The War of the Rohirrim will be set hundreds of years before the former, but several centuries after the latter.

-That means we won't be seeing fan-favorite characters including Frodo, Sam, or Aragorn.
+That means we won't be seeing fan-favorite characters like Frodo, Sam or Aragorn returning to the screen.
 And, while individuals such as Galadriel are alive during the events that'll play out in War of the Rohirrim, we wouldn't expect much by way of character crossover in Warner Bros' forthcoming anime flick.

 For more Lord of the Rings content, check out our trailer breakdown of The Rings of Power's first teaser.